Overview of Private Equity in the UK

 In 2016, the number of equity investmentsEquity InvestmentsEquity investment is the amount pooled in by the investors in the shares of the companies listed on the stock exchange for trading.
 The shareholders make gain from such holdings in the form of returns or increase in stock value. has been curtailed by 18% compared to the previous year.
 Compared to the 1460 deals in 2015, in 2016, the number of deals was just 1203.

 Even in 2014 as well, the investment deals in the UK has been drastically reduced.
 Compared to the 1473 deals in 2013, in 2014, the investment deals which reached their fruition were just 1349.

 So, if you look to work and thrive in the private equity market, London would be your go-to-city as of now.

 Private Equity Services Offered in the UK

-- Merger & Acquisition (M&A): If two companies decide to club and combine and make ruckus of their own competitive advantages by creating synergies, Private Equity in the UK would help them make things happen.
-They help one company gets sold to another company in lieu of cash or shares.
+- Merger & Acquisition (M&A): If two companies decide to club and combine and make ruckus of their competitive advantages by creating synergies, Private Equity in the UK would help them make things happen.
+They help one company gets sold to another company instead of cash or shares.

 - Recapitalization: When there is a need to recapitalize, private equity firms in the UK help the companies get funded either by cash or means or by raising debts.

-List of Top 10 Private Equity Firms in UK
+List of Top 10 Private Equity Firms in the UK

 Irrespective of the economic crash down and downturn of the market, few companies always do well.
 And that’s what happened in the private equity market in the UK.
 Few top companies did well in terms of aggregate capital raised.

 This report is prepared by Preqin’s Private Equity Online and headquarter of all of these firms in London.